Try these 13 easy Christmas budgeting tips to save money and avoid overspending. You don’t have to go into debt to have a magical holiday!

 - If you have Christmas cards from years past, don’t throw the cute ones away!
 You can cut the back off with the personalized note, and use it as a fancy tag for this year’s gift.

-- For the cards you send to family and friends, make sure your pictures are done early so you can buy your cards on Black Friday.
+- For the cards you send to family members and friends, make sure your pictures are done early so you can buy your cards on Black Friday.
 Lots of printing companies have sales that weekend.
 And if you really can’t spare the money for a physical card, a digital one works just as well!

 - When it comes to Christmas decor, it can be tempting to buy everything you see in sight.
 Make sure you shop the sales and only buy things you really need.
+Don’t let these items take up a huge portion of your holiday spending.

 - If you’re just starting out or have changed your style, buy things a little at a time.
 It will take a few years to get all of the decorations you may need, but you’ll stay within your budget.